verge27/ssltls-scanner/README.md

 # 🔐 SSL/TLS Scanner

-A Python-based scanner for detecting SSL/TLS misconfigurations, deprecated protocols, weak ciphers, and certificate issues.
+A Python-based scanner for detecting SSL/TLS misconfigurations, deprecated protocols, weak ciphers and certificate issues.

-This tool is designed for security engineers, sysadmins, and developers who want to audit public-facing HTTPS services for common SSL/TLS weaknesses—quickly and programmatically.
+This tool is designed for security engineers, sysadmins and developers who want to audit public-facing HTTPS services for common SSL/TLS weaknesses—quickly and programmatically.

 ---